tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 ![image](https://user-images.githubusercontent.com/18376283/223545081-ceb08fb9-2045-46b7-8356-cd2470a47d44.png)

-There are several options, we will not explore all of them here, but here is a short summary:
+There are several options, we will not test or explain all of them here, but here is a short summary:

 1. The golden rule when you spray is low-and slow, and the default TeamFiltration config is to sleep minimum 60 minutes between each round of attempts and maximum 100.
-Understand by that, that TeamsFiltration will attempt the list of enumerated usernames with a first password, then sleep before moving to the next password attempt.
-I used _--force_ here for obvious reasons, to skip the time thresholds, but this of course is needed normally to avoid locking accounts.
-The "recurring" spraying pattern, albeit changeable, also means a pattern for detection but TeamsFiltration nicely do the next attempts at a random time between the minimum and maximum defined.
+Understand by that, that TeamFiltration will attempt the list of enumerated usernames with a first password, then sleep before moving to the next password attempt.
+I used _--force_ here for obvious reasons, to skip the time thresholds, but this of course is risky and will lead to locked accounts (see details on accounts locking [here](https://learn.microsoft.com/en-us/azure/active-directory/authentication/howto-mfa-mfasettings#account-lockout)).
+The "recurring" spraying pattern, albeit changeable, also means a pattern for detection but TeamFiltration nicely do the next attempts at a random time between the minimum and maximum thresholds defined
 2. You can define a time window when spraying should occur, for instance during business hours, to trigger less anomalies
 3. You can input a list of passwords, from a dictionnary, which is recommended.
 If you don't TeamFiltration generates a list of common passwords from a combination of months, years and generic words.
 There are several other options like top 20 common passwords for instance.
-4. You can input a list of 'combos', meaning a list of username:password
+You can also use a list of 'combos', meaning a list of username:password
-5. Next to time windows for spraying, you can define the default delay between attempts
+4. Next to time windows for spraying, you can define the default delay between attempts
-6. There is an integration with pushover to get notifications about successful sprays, so an attacker could have big time windows and delays between attempts, running for months
+5. There is an integration with pushover to get notifications about successful sprays, so an attacker could have big time windows and delays between attempts, running for months and be notified of a success

 Let's have two real attempts now, where we input a password list from a dictionnary of top 10000 common passwords: